infochimps-labs/big_data_for_chimps/ch1-the_stream.md

-## Chapter 1: Processing in Batches
+# Chapter 1: The Stream

 ## A Simple Streamer